 Promise to pay – By term

-This plan is a one-term-only arrangement for students who want to limit the interest and late fees charged to their account.
-You must do the following:
+This plan is an arrangement for students who want to limit the interest and late fees charged to their account. (one term at a time)

-- You must pay 50% of the amount you owe the university for the current term before selecting the promise to pay option.
+- Pay 50% of the amount you owe the university for the Winter term before selecting the promise to pay option.
+It usually takes 3 business days to receive a payment.

 - Interest is charged on your remaining balance.